gabrielilharco/snap-n-eat/README.md

 The app also suggests meals based on the user's income, and is capable of showing places nearby that serve those dishes.

+The system is implemented in Pytorch using [fastai lib](https://github.com/fastai/fastai), relying on Jupyter Notebooks for prototyping purposes.
+For the web app, we use Flask and Node.js.

 ## Demo

 ![test](data/readme-imgs/app_homescreen.jpg)